linarawwas/TRX_frontend/README.md

 # TRX Frontend

-Offline-first, mobile-first frontend for TRX: a SaaS application that digitizes delivery and collection workflow for bottled-water and gas-cylinder distribution companies.
+Offline-first, mobile-first frontend for TRX: a SaaS application that digitizes delivery and collection workflow for bottled-water companies.

 ---